 THTR 341 - Acting 3: Styles

-Prerequisite: THTR 141 or ENGL 252, or instructor consent.
+Prerequisite: THTR 141 or instructor consent.
 An advanced acting class focused on performing the work of a particular playwright or playwrights.
 In this course, students enhance their scene work by examining the theatrical and historical context in which the plays were written, thereby achieving a deeper understanding of a performance style other than contemporary realism.
 Topics change regularly.
 May be repeated twice for degree credit if the topics are different.